mparno/fenics-web/source/installation.rst

 ############

 Obtaining and installing FEniCS has never been easier.
-Packages are available for Debian and Ubuntu users and we provide a framework (`Dorsal <http://www.fenics.org/dorsal/>`_) for simple builds of FEniCS on a multitude of platforms.
+Packages are available for Debian and Ubuntu users, and we provide a framework (`Dorsal <http://www.fenics.org/dorsal/>`_) for simple builds of FEniCS on a multitude of platforms.
+Its also possible to download source tarballs for all components.

 **********************
 Debian/Ubuntu packages